Triumph, BMW, & Kawasaki Sales Spares & Repairs.

 A Brief History of the Marque

-Manufactured by Scharrer & Gross, Maschinenfabrik, Grenzstrasse 13, Nuremberg, 1926 - 1932(1).
-Their logo took the form "S u G" and sales literature used "S.u.G.".
-Also spelled Scharrer & Groß Maschinenfabrik, the firm had been operating since the 1870s and had considerable engineering experience as a constructor of large steam engines.
+Manufactured by Maschinenfabrik Scharrer & Groß, Grenzstrasse 13, Nuremberg, 1923 - 1932(1).
+The firm had been operating since the 1870s and had considerable engineering experience as a constructor of large steam engines.
+Their first motorcycle engines appeared in 1923.

-S & G built 350 and 500cc engines for Hecker and probably other firms which were based on the A.J.S design before constructing complete motorcycles using their own 346, 496 and 596cc SV engines.
+S.u.G. built 350 and 500cc engines for Hecker and probably other firms, initially based on the A.J.S design.
+Construction of complete motorcycles using their own 346, 496 and 596cc SV engines began around 1927.
 In 1927 S&G introduced 350 K and 500 K OHV models, and 1929 saw the adoption of saddle tanks.

 The 600S used the 596cc sidevalve engine with a bore/stroke of 86x103mm - there are quality photographs this model at meisterdinger.de.